The world's best sandwiches you need to try

 StockImageFactory.com/Shutterstock

 The vada pav is a staple of Mumbai's street food scene, and an absolute must-try for anyone visiting the city.
-Absolutely packed with flavour, it's comprised of a deep fried, potato-based fritter that's served in a soft roll, or pav.
-The fritter is spiced with fresh chillies, garlic and ginger.
+Absolutely packed with flavour, it consists of a deep-fried potato-based fritter, spiced with fresh chillies, garlic and ginger, and served in a soft roll, or pav.
 Dried spices, such as turmeric or garam masala, can also be added.
 Upping those heat levels, a vada pav usually comes with a chilli pepper inside the bun, while various chutneys can be added for even more flavour.

 <p>Gkrphoto/Shutterstock</p>